Saving On Credit Card Processing Without Switching Providers

 Distinct POS software plans for retail, restaurant, and service-based businesses

 Wave offers a free, lightweight processing solution for new businesses that want to accept payments through online invoices.
 Simply attach a payment link to your Wave Accounting invoice and email it to your customer.
-You can even set up automated reminders in case your customer doesn't pay expediently, as well as recurring billing which is useful if your startup has a subscription model.
+You can even set up automated reminders and recurring billing.
+Wave also includes bookkeeping features

-Though various small business types could theoretically use Wave to accept online payments, the program is specifically geared toward self-employed individuals, freelancers, and solopreneurs who provide professional services.
+Though various small business types could use Wave, the program is specifically geared toward self-employed individuals, freelancers, and solopreneurs who provide professional services.

 Wave Payments Pricing